jeffskinnerbox/blog/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 I'll show another way with `netcat`.

 ## Sharing GPS Data Locally
+There are a number of ways to configure the Raspbery Pi for reciveing GPS data (for example, see [here][23] and [here][102]).
+I'm going to install the `gpsd` daemon, make it manageble from `systemctl` but choose to disable it and invoke it manually.
+This way, I have the option to fall back to `systemctl` management and have `gpsd` start at boot time.

 #### Step X: Install `gpsd` Daemon and Tools - DONE DONE
 The Linux utility [`gpsd`][04] is a daemon that receives data from a GPS receiver,